 You can also try out a watering system with nipples— openings big enough to drink from, but tiny enough to keep the ick out.
 You will need to train your chickens how to use the nipples.
 Once one chicken figures it out, though, usually the rest will follow suit.

 Have you noticed the similarities between your water preferences and your flock’s yet?
 Just like you, chickens are partial to cool water.
-While keeping water cool in the winter isn’t hard (more on that later), it can be an issue in the summer.
+While keeping water cool in the winter is not hard (more on that later), it can be an issue in the summer.
 The solution?
 Ice cubes!
-Keeping their water on the rocks will ensure they’ll want to keep drinking, especially when they need extra hydration in hot weather.
+Keeping their water on the rocks will ensure they will want to keep drinking, especially when they need extra hydration in hot weather.

 To help your hens stay in tip-top shape, you may be interested in adding vitamins or supplements to their water like a chicken water protector.
 Apple cider vinegar can help their digestive system and liquid vitamins can maintain their egg production.
 Supplements can change the taste of the water, though, so when introducing the supplements, add them in gradually, increasing the dose over a few weeks so the chickens can get used to the taste and not go on a water strike.

-Watering systems can also get rusty or grow algae, depending on what they’re made of, so make sure you clean out your container regularly.
+Watering systems can also get rusty or grow algae, depending on what they are made of, so make sure you clean out your container regularly.
 Adding apple cider vinegar to the water will also discourage algae growth.

 Chicken Watering Systems

-You have a lot of options when it comes to chicken watering systems — here are four options you can consider.
+You have a lot of options when it comes to chicken watering systems — here are four options to consider.

 GALVANIZED METAL (Gravity fill) Chicken Watering Systems